marczak10/NBA-2025-MVP-Prediction/README.md

 ### 🔍 Feature Selection

-- Used the **Boruta algorithm** to select the most predictive features.
+- Used the **Boruta algorithm** to select the most relevant features.
 - Retained only metrics proven statistically significant in MVP outcomes.

 ### 📈 Model Evaluation & Yearly Predictions